navarro-david/gatsby-dnavdeej-ux-portfolio/src/content/pages/about.md

 ![Toys](/assets/vanessa-bucceri-gdirwiyama8-unsplash.jpg "Toys")

 ## Interaction Designer

 ### Teletrac Navman | Pleasanton, CA

+##### January 2019 - Present, 1 year 11 months

 * Develop clean, high-fidelity prototypes using design software (Figma) or code (React) resulting in a 20% increase in customer satisfaction.
 * Establish a design system for both web and mobile applications using Figma and Sketch resulting in a 15% increase of development efficency.
 * Collaborating between multiple global internal and external teams.
 * Constantly iterating on designs and actively seeking feedback from product owners.
-* Interviewing customers to research opprotunities for new solutions within our industry resulting in a 15% increase in customer satisfaction.
+* Interviewing customers to research opportunities for new solutions within our industry resulting in a 15% increase in customer satisfaction.

+## Web Design Intern

+### Cru | San Jose, CA

-##### January 2019 - Present
+##### January 2018 - June 2018, 6 months

+* Complete website redesign for an umbrella organization, Epic Movement.
+This involved both design and implementation.
+* Carried out the rebranding of Epic Movement and increasing their online presence resulting in a 30% increase in discoverability and engagement.
+* Utilized Wordpress, PHP, and Javascript to create reusable components.